glauber-guimaraes/helius/README.md

 end

 # conditionals
-if variable > 0 do
+if variable > 0 then
     print("Hello world")
 end